collective/wordpress2plone/readme.rst

 Usage of wxr2plone.py
 --------------------------

-Before running, open the script in an editor and modify the 'filename'.
+Before running, open the script in an editor and modify the 'FILENAME'.
 This refers to the wordpress WXR xml file.

 The script will create a temporary directory (e.g.
 "wp-import-wp-import-2012-03-30t13-28-12-180396" and start creating content